about

 EXHIBITIONS Weisman Museum of Art, Occidental College, Sturt Haaga Gallery, Avenue 50 Studio, LA County Arboretum & Botanic Garden, El Camino College Art Gallery, California Botanic Garden, Bridge Projects Gallery, Arboretum Library, Theodore Payne Foundation, Education Center of Arizona Sonora Desert Museum

-COMMUNITY SERVICE Publisher of MoonMails, a free, monthly community eNewsletter dedicated to the Full Moon.
-MoonMails celebrated its 20th Anniversary in 2024.
+Publisher of MoonMails, a free, monthly community eNewsletter dedicated to the Full Moon.
+In 2024, MoonMails celebrated its 20th Anniversary.